College of Medicine

 M.Caleb Marlin, PhD, Assistant-Director

 For a complete listing of the graduate faculty visit this web site http://graduate.ouhsc.edu/Faculty/ApplytobeaFacultyMember.aspx - 14572582-graduate-faculty-list

 Students are encouraged to apply by February 15th in order to secure a position in next year's class.
 However, late applications will be considered.
-Our Admissions Committee starts reviewing applications in December and normally have their decisions made for acceptance by March.
+Our Admissions Committee starts reviewing applications in December and normally make decisions for acceptance by March.
 Following the submission of an application, the materials will be reviewed and select candidates will be invited for an interview, the cost of which will be paid by the program.
 Following the interview, a final decision will be made and candidates will be notified.

 DOCTOR OF PHILOSOPHY DEGREE REQUIREMENTS

-During the first year, students will complete interdisciplinary course work emphasizing molecular aspects of cell and organismal biology, along with up to four research rotations that can span multiple programs.
-During the second GPiBS semester, students will select a specific program or department (Biochemistry & Molecular Biology, Cell Biology, Neuroscience, Microbiology & Immunology, Pathology, Pharmaceutical Sciences, or Physiology) for their dissertation research.
+During the first year, students will complete interdisciplinary course work emphasizing molecular aspects of cell and organismal biology, along with up to six research rotations that can span multiple programs.
+During the second GPiBS semester, students will select a specific program (Biochemistry & Molecular Biology, Cell Biology, Neuroscience, Microbiology & Immunology, Pathology, Pharmaceutical Sciences, or Physiology) for their dissertation research.
 After GPiBS, students will focus on their research, take advanced classes relevant to their area of specialization, and participate in other departmental/programmatic activities, including journal clubs, seminars, and electives.